-The fund aims to achieve a minimum guaranteed value as well as generate additional long-term capital appreciation.
-The fund invests mainly in defensive investments (bonds and cash) and to a lesser extent growth investments (stocks and property).
+The fund aims to achieve a minimum guaranteed value and secondarily to generate additional long-term capital appreciation.
+The fund invests mainly in defensive investments (bonds and cash) and to a lesser extern growth investments (stocks and property).

 The objective of the fund is to achieve the highest possible market interest by investing primarily in bank deposits and government and other bonds.